bilgehankalkan/Abra/Android/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development environment running.
+A step by step series of examples that tell you how to get a development environment running.

 Clone or download the project on your desktop.

-Open up the terminal and run following command to enter project folder.

 Open project in Android on Studio File > Open menu.
 Then wait for Gradle Sync to complete and follow the instructions if any additional download is needed.